unnus/unnus/content/podcast/season-one/episode-04-building-brand-culture-of-trust-with-dr.steve-rasner.md

-bulletpoints = ["How to start organize meeting for such initiatives ", "How it can transform your practice", "Importance of trust building"] description = "In this episode we discuss how you can build trust for your practice and cultivate it with your team" episodeIframe = "https://anchor.fm/sliman-baghouri/embed/episodes/Episode-03-Advantage-of-business-coaching-for-medical-practitioners-with-Dr--Janice-Hughes-enja8k" guest = "Dr. Steve Rasner" guestContact = ["You can email Dr. Rasner at drrasner@aol.com", "His office's website=www.pearlsmiles.com"] guestPicture = "/assets/images/podcast/guests/steve-rasner.jpg" guestResources = ["Check his courses here=rasnerinstitute.com/", "The Lionhearted Podcast=https://podcasts.apple.com/us/podcast/lionhearted-dentists-with-dr-steve-rasner/id1437549006", "Offices of Dr. Rasner on facebook=https://www.facebook.com/pearlsmilesNJ/"]
+bulletpoints = ["How to start organize meeting for such initiatives ", "How it can transform your practice", "Importance of trust building"] description = "In this episode we discuss how you can build trust for your practice and cultivate it with your team" episodeIframe = "https://anchor.fm/sliman-baghouri/embed/episodes/Episode-03-Advantage-of-business-coaching-for-medical-practitioners-with-Dr--Janice-Hughes-enja8k" guest = "Dr. Steven Rasner" guestContact = ["You can email Dr. Rasner at drrasner@aol.com", "His office's website=www.pearlsmiles.com"] guestPicture = "/assets/images/podcast/guests/steve-rasner.jpg" guestResources = ["Check his courses here=rasnerinstitute.com/", "The Lionhearted Podcast=https://podcasts.apple.com/us/podcast/lionhearted-dentists-with-dr-steve-rasner/id1437549006", "Offices of Dr. Rasner on facebook=https://www.facebook.com/pearlsmilesNJ/"]